gracefaz/Truepill-Pharmacy-Stock-Kata/README.md

 The Truepill test has two main parts: **1.1 Medication Available in the Pharmacy**, and **1.2 Medication Inventory**.

-Section 1.1 requires us to maintain a list of medicines in the formulary (formulary meaning list of medicines).
+**1.1** requires us to maintain a list of medicines in the formulary (formulary meaning list of medicines).

-Section 1.2 requires us to add medicines to the inventory so that we can maintain stock levels of medicines in the formulary.
+**1.2** requires us to add medicines to the inventory so that we can maintain stock levels of medicines in the formulary.